 With more than 80 different sports and activities, including music, drama and other creative opportunities, everyone is encouraged to develop existing interests to exciting levels and take up new ones.
 A great many clubs and societies are pupil‑led, offering real leadership opportunities and few limits to what can be pursued.

 Charterhouse is one of the very few schools now that is almost 100% boarding, with daily life for all pupils revolving around the Houses.
-The Housemasters and their families live in the Houses and are supported by resident Matrons, Assistant Housemasters and a team of tutors.
+The Housemasters/Housemistresses and their families live in the Houses, with our boys and girls also supported by resident Matrons, Assistant House staff and a team of tutors.
 Each tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the School.